 First-time home studio owners have a few common questions they all usually have.
 Some include things like what are the vital aspects you need to consider when designing a quality mixing and recording space, what studio monitors will work best, and how is Yamaha currently doing (everyone kind of always goes back to thinking Yamaha in this scenario, right)?
 Anyway, all the decisions you make when recording, from final mix tweaks to mic placements, is based on the sound quality offered by the monitors.
 While a headset can be a useful reference, speaker sound usually is what creators rely on when making important decisions throughout the recording process.

 There are a plethora of high-quality studio monitors currently on the market at all price points and sizes; however, setup, even with the top-notch units, can hinder you from getting the most out of your studio monitor.
-Here in below are six ways you can always ensure you’re getting the best results possible.
+There are 6 ways you can always ensure you’re getting the best monitor setup results possible.

 Studio Monitor Setup Steps